dvtate/FIY/INSTALL.md

 This guide is mostly intended for developers and/or package maintainers.

 ## Interactive Installation Script
-The [`install.sh`](install.sh) script is currently the only way to install FIY.
+The [`install.sh`](install.sh) script is currently the only supported way to install FIY.

 Features:
 - Development installation that installs files as symlinks to relevant project files and build targets.
 - Makes it easy to install multiple instances on a single machine.

 ## config.ini